assen-totin/cdn/README.md

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure('%s', '%s', '%s', %u, '%s', '%s', %u, '%s')`.

 The query may return a row (e.g., if using a stored procedure or if using `INSERT ...
 RETRUNING`) having a column `status` (or `STATUS` for Oracle) with the HTTP code to allow or deny the operation.
-If none is returned, the value of `cdn_status_upload` configuration parameter will determine if the upload will be allowed or not.

 ### Download

 Set the SQL SELECT query to run in the configuration option `cdn_sql_select`.
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

-The SQL query should return a single row with column names matching the keys described above if the request is to be explicitly authorised or declined.
-If no row is returned (or if the response lacks the `status` column), whether the download will proceed or not is determined by the value of the `cdn_status_download` parameter.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.